Body Friendly Design The Principles of Kitchen Ergonomics

 The Kitchen as Workplace

-The kitchen — unlike most other rooms in the home — is a workplace.
+The kitchen—unlike most other rooms in the home—is a workplace.
 The job of preparing, serving, and cleaning up after meals gets done there.

 Making that environment fit you is the most critical factor in your satisfaction with your kitchen.

 It may be beautiful.
 It may indeed be breathtaking.
-Its décor of Italian marble, stained English oak cabinetry, and Schonbek Sterling lighting fixtures may evoke unbidden "oohs" and "ash" from family, friends, and neighbors alike.
+Its décor of Italian marble, stained English oak cabinetry, and Schonbek Sterling lighting fixtures may evoke unbidden "oohs" and "ahs" from family, friends, and neighbors alike.

 But if it does not function well, you will never be happy with it.